-In the case of Treasury Securities, the Trust will either purchase the securities directly from primary dealers or in the secondary market that consists of primary dealers, non-primary dealers, customers, financial institutions, non-financial institutions and individuals.
-Similarly, in the case of GSE Securities, the Trust will either purchase the securities directly from the issuer or in the secondary market.
+In the case of Treasury Securities, the Trust will either purchase the securities directly from primary dealers or in the secondary market, which consists of primary dealers, non-primary dealers, customers, financial institutions, non-financial institutions and individuals.
+Similarly, in the case of GSE Securities, the trust will either purchase the securities directly from the issuer or in the secondary market.

 Holders of the ABS Securities generally will receive interest on the face value in an amount to be determined at the time of issuance of the ABS Securities and disclosed to investors.
 The rate of interest payments will be based upon prevailing interest rates at the time of issuance and made to the extent that coupon payments are received from the Underlying Securities.
 Distributions of interest will be made monthly or quarterly.
 Investors will also be entitled to be repaid the principal of their ABS Securities from the proceeds of the principal payments on the Underlying Securities.
-10 The payout or return to investors on the ABS Securities will not be leveraged.
+11 The payout or is separated into its periodic interest payments and principal repayment.
+The separate strips are then sold individually as zero coupon securities providing investors with a wide choice of alternative maturities. return to investors on the ABS Securities will not be leveraged.